-Join us to see Canada's harp seals up close!
+Join us to see Canada's harp seals!

 Join us miles off Canada’s east coast, where winter ice floes create an unspoiled habitat on which mother harp seals give birth to their pups.
 Journey with us to this stunning landscape to witness one of the most breathtaking wildlife spectacles on earth.
 Here you will learn how HSI/Canada is protecting seals and their habitat while working to end the commercial seal hunt for good.

 Witness seals in their natural habitat on Humane Journeys